suri-framework/nomad/README.md

 # nomad

-Nomad is an HTTP/HTTPS server for Trail apps.
+Nomad is an HTTP server for Riot apps.

 ## Getting Started